age of reason: comme des garçons and andreas kronthaler for vivienne westwood

 Comme des Garçons fall/winter 17

-On Saturday in Paris, Dame Vivienne Westwood (75) modelled looks 11 and 67 in the show that now bears her designer husband's name, Andreas Kronthaler for Vivienne Westwood.
+On Saturday in Paris, Dame Vivienne Westwood (75) modeled looks 11 and 67 in the show that now bears her designer husband's name, Andreas Kronthaler for Vivienne Westwood.
 She didn't open the show or close it, because her cameo was no gimmick.
 It was a reflection of the contemplations Kronthaler had made over the season, being faced with clearing his childhood home in Austria of its possessions.
-For the 52-year-old designer, the nostalgia triggered musings on his roots and life, and the parts of history that shaped the Austria he was born in: "The First World War, which began a period of hope and peace—and then the danger of things we once knew slipping away," he said in self-penned show notes.
+For the 52-year-old designer, the nostalgia triggered musings on his roots and life, and the parts of history that shaped the Austria he was born in: "The First World War, which began a period of hope and peace — and then the danger of things we once knew slipping away," he said in self-penned show notes.
 "History interests me because it throws light on the now."
 Set in the gilded ballroom of Le Grand and scored with violins like something out of the Vienna Konzerthaus, Kronthaler's collection was a feast of the ages: a lavish, hyper-historicist take on the spirit of punk Westwood created in the 70s, but which existed namelessly through centuries before that.

 And so, Kawakubo's statement suddenly felt a little apocalyptic.
-(It's been the word of the season since the New York Times' Vanessa Friedman used it about the biblical flood at the Saint Laurent show and Anthony Vaccarello started hash-tagging it in his Instagram posts.)
+(It's been the word of the season since the New York Times's Vanessa Friedman used it about the biblical flood at the Saint Laurent show and Anthony Vaccarello started hash-tagging it in his Instagram posts.)
 Was the Comme des Garçons designer trying to say that the digital evolution will leave us in a back-to-basics, Planet of the Apes-like futuristic Stone Age?
-Not necessarily, but echoing the autumn/winter 17 season this, too, was about the ageing process, about maturity and the inevitable contrast between the excitement of the future and the biological disintegration that inescapably joins us on that trip.
+Not necessarily, but echoing the fall/winter 17 season, this, too, was about the aging process, about maturity and the inevitable contrast between the excitement of the future and the biological disintegration that inescapably joins us on that trip.
 On the first Monday in May, Kawakubo will be the subject of the Costume Institute's annual fashion exhibition at The Met in New York, a milestone, which must have prompted its fair share of personal reflection on the designer's part.
 In that light, her collection Saturday afternoon ignited a series of indications.

 At 74, Kawakubo was born in 1942 and spent her twenties in the 60s, a time of opportunity, possibility and optimism.
-On that backdrop, her metal wired hair and shiny silver foil creations - joined by the very analogue feel of her fabrics - suddenly had a Kubrickian thing about them: that very particular look of the Space Age when small steps for man made giant leaps for mankind, and the future was represented in spaceships and spacesuits that literally looked like Major Tom and his floating tin can.
-(This idea, by the way, fuelled by the Chanel invitation that arrived this morning with a rocket on it.)
+On that backdrop, her metal wired hair and shiny silver foil creations — joined by the very analog feel of her fabrics — suddenly had a Kubrickian thing about them: that very particular look of the Space Age when small steps for man made giant leaps for mankind, and the future was represented in spaceships and spacesuits that literally looked like Major Tom and his floating tin can.
+(This idea, by the way, was fueled by the Chanel invitation that arrived this morning with a rocket on it.)
 Taking her archives to New York, could it be that Kawakubo had been feeling the reactionary waves of a conformist present-day America, and thought back to a liberal Kennedy era when that nation was at the forefront of evolution, excitement, and a worldview based on expansion rather than contraction?